Skip to main content

 Beach protection works

-Beach protection works primarily occur in Queensland jurisdiction and therefore only requires permission from the Department of Environment, Science and Innovation.
+Beach protection works primarily occur in Queensland jurisdiction and therefore only requires permission from the Department of Environment, Tourism, Science and Innovation.

 If, however, the beach protection works occurs in both the State and Commonwealth Martine Park or on Commonwealth Islands then a Marine Parks permission is required.